Terms of Service FAQ

 May I post someone else's fanworks, giving them credit?

-If you are an archivist seeking to back up your archive of works submitted by other creators, please contact our Open Doors team, which can assist you with importing and/or backing up your archive within the Archive of Our Own.
-If you are not the authorized archivist, you may not post another creator's fanworks without permission.
+If you are an archivist seeking to back up your archive of works submitted by other creators, you can do this, but only by using our Open Doors project, which can assist you with importing and/or backing up your archive within the Archive of Our Own.
+Importing others’ works without the involvement of Open Doors risks suspension or termination of your account.
+If you are not an authorized archivist, you may not post another creator’s fanworks without permission.

 Tags and Warnings